csschmid/pltsci-sdet-test-suite/bug-report/CannotHaveNegativeXRoomSize.md

 ## Problem

-Negative `x` value for roomSize should result in a 400 user error code.
+Negative `x` values for `roomSize` should result in a 400 user error code.

 ## More Information